WeTranscend-labs/extension-Duck-N-FAI/README.md

-# DuckStrike - Extension
+# Duck’N’FAI - Extension

 ## Project Overview
-The **DuckStrike Extension** is a browser-based extension designed to enhance the user experience of the DuckStrike platform.
+The **Duck’N’FAI Extension** is a browser-based extension designed to enhance the user experience of the DuckStrike platform.
 It enables quick wallet access, real-time notifications, and seamless cryptocurrency transactions directly within the browser.
-The extension integrates blockchain technology and AI features to allow users to interact efficiently with the DuckStrike platform without leaving their browser.
+The extension integrates blockchain technology and AI features to allow users to interact efficiently with the Duck’N’FAI platform without leaving their browser.

 ## Deployment
 To deploy this project locally, you can use the following steps to set up the environment and launch the application.